tensorflow/docs/site/en/api_docs/python/tf/keras/utils/to_categorical.md

 #### Returns:

 A binary matrix representation of the input.
+The classes axis is placed last.